stemgene/Breast-Cancer-XRay-Classification/README.md

 | backbone | vit_base_in21k | subset  | 10    | 0.56   | 0.57       | 0.61          |
 | v2       | Best pth from previous run | subset  | 20    | 0.68   | 0.68       | 0.686         |
 | v3       | Best pth from v2 | subset & cropped  | 20    | 0.71   | 0.71       | 0.71         |

+## Potential performance improvement ideas:

+1. Modify Transformer Model Architecture – Referencing relevant research papers, adjust the Transformer model’s structure to enable it to learn from images originating from different sources separately and then integrate them within the model.

+2. Handling Large-Sized Images – Implement a batch segmentation approach, which allows the model to capture finer image details while ensuring that training can be completed using limited computational resources.

 ## File Descriptions